-Taxes for Expats – The US – Spain Tax Treaty.
-The US–Spain tax treaty was originally signed in 1990, with an additional protocol signed in 2013 but only ratified in 2019 that reduced withholding taxes on dividends, interest, and royalties, as well as increasing tax information sharing between the two countries.
+If you are considered a Spanish tax resident, you must file a tax return and pay tax to the Spanish government.
+However, a US–Spain tax treaty was originally signed in 1990 with an additional protocol signed in 2013 but only ratified in 2019 that reduced withholding taxes on dividends, interest, and royalties and increased tax information sharing between the two countries.

 Where do most expats live in Spain?